Discover the Basics of Localization Testing and Internationalization Testing:

 - Names and titles

-- Government numbers (e.g., Social Security numbers) and passports
+- Government numbers (such as Social Security numbers) and passports

 - Colors and images